hphelion/documentation/hpcloudconsole.md

 6. Enter the number of instances you want to create under "Instance Count."

 7. Select the "Instance Boot Source" source from the drop-down menu.
-To select an HP Cloud default image, select "Boot from Image" from the drop-down.
+To select an HP Helion Cloud default image, select "Boot from Image" from the drop-down.

     <img src="media/CreateanInstanceImage3.png" width="580" alt="" />